Consent Policy

 Parental responsibility: The mother of a child, and the child’s father (if he is married to the mother) automatically have parental responsibility.
 If the parents are not married, the father will have parental responsibility if he acted with the mother to have his name recorded in the registration of the child’s birth and the child’s birth was registered after 1 December 2003.

-An unmarried father can also obtain parental responsibility by later marrying the mother, by making a parental responsibility agreement with her, or by getting a court order.
-Parental responsibility can also be granted to other people by the courts, such as a legally appointed guardian.
 Members of Staff are advised to check carefully and record details of parental responsibility in the child’s records.
 Parents and those with parental responsibility can only provide or refuse consent if they are thought to be capable and can communicate their decision.
 Children who are under 16 years of age can also consent or refuse treatment if it is thought that they have sufficient intelligence, competence, and understanding to fully appreciate what is involved in their treatment.
-This was recognised in the House of Lords in the Fraser case of 1986 which resulted in the concept of ‘Fraser Competent’ :-Refer to Fraser Guidelines (1986)
+This was recognised in the House of Lords in the Fraser case of 1986 which resulted in the concept of ‘Fraser Competent’.

 Teenagers and Consent & Confidentiality

-Who Is Responsible For Seeking Consent?
+Who Is Responsible for Seeking Consent?

-IMCA Service In Somerset
+IMCA Service in Somerset

-Independent Mental Capacity Advocacy (IMCA) is a new type of advocacy service introduced by the Mental Capacity Act 2005.
+Independent Mental Capacity Advocacy (IMCA) is a type of advocacy service introduced by the Mental Capacity Act 2005.
 The service came into effect in April 2007.

 IMCAs support and represent people who lack capacity (possibly due to a learning disability, dementia, acquired brain injury or mental health condition) and who have no appropriate person to support them when major, potentially life-changing decisions are being made.